psoerensen/gact/README.md

 [Download and install gact
 database](Document/Download_and_install_gact_database.html)

-Downloading and processing genome-wide association summary statistic and ingest into database:
-[Download and process new gwas summary statistics](Document/Download_and_process_gwas.html)

 Download and process genotype data from the 1000 Genomes Project (1000G) for different ancestries (European, East Asian, South Asian) used in different genomic analysis: